-The Company values the inputs and opinions of each Director, ensuring that a Director shall not be discriminated upon by reason of gender, age, ethnicity, or political, religious or cultural beliefs.
-Towards this end, the Board has adopted a policy of diversity in gender, age and ethnicity, as well as religious, political or cultural background.
-Through this policy, the Board encourages the shareholders of the Company to nominate and select individuals who will promote diversity in the membership of the Board.
+Manila Water encourages the selection of a mix of competent directors, each of whom can add value and contribute independent judgment to the formulation of sound corporate strategies and policies.
+The Company values the inputs and opinions of each director, ensuring that a Director shall not be discriminated upon by reason of gender, age, ethnicity, or political, religious or cultural beliefs.
+Towards this end, the Board has adopted a policy of diversity in skills, competence, gender, age and ethnicity, as well as religious, political or cultural background.

-The Board has eleven members who are elected by the stockholders during the annual stockholders' meeting.
-All nominations to the Board are undertaken in accordance with the By-Laws of the Corporation.
+The Board has eleven (11) members who are elected by the stockholders during the annual stockholders' meeting.

-The Board determines a level of remuneration for directors that shall be sufficient to attract and retain directors, and compensate them for attendance at meetings of the Board and Board Committees and their performance of numerous responsibilities as directors.
+The Board determines a level of remuneration for directors that shall be sufficient to attract and retain directors, and compensate them for attendance at meetings of the Board and Board Committees and their performance of numerous responsibilities of a Board member.
 The Remuneration Committee is responsible for recommending to the Board the fees and other compensation for directors.
-In fulfilling this duty, the Remuneration Committee is guided by the objective of ensuring that the proposed compensation should fairly pay directors for work required of the Company’s size and scope.
+In fulfilling this duty, the Remuneration Committee is guided by the objective of ensuring that the proposed fees should fairly compensate the directors for the work required consistent with the Company’s size and industry.

 Vision, Mission and Corporate Objectives

-To ensure good governance of the Company, the Board is mandated under the Manual to formulate strategic objectives, key policies and procedures for the management of the Company.
-Furthermore, the Board is to establish the mechanism for monitoring and evaluating the performance of the Management, especially that of the President and CEO.
-Under its Charter, the Board is enjoined to periodically review the vision, mission, corporate strategic objectives and key policies of the Company to sustain the Company’s market competitiveness and enhance shareholder value..
+The Board formulates strategic objectives, key policies and procedures for the management of the Company.
+Furthermore, the Board has established the mechanism for monitoring and evaluating the performance of the Management, especially that of the President and CEO.
+Under its Charter, the Board is enjoined to periodically review, at least annually, the mission and vision statements of the Company, and to revise the same as may be necessary, in accordance with the strategic objections, directions and key policies of the Company, to sustain market competitiveness and enhance shareholder value.

-In its regular meeting held on August 11, 2015 that was attended by all the members of the Board, the Board has confirmed the following mission and vision of the Company, as representative of its strategic and corporate objectives:
+Accordingly, in its regular meeting held on March 1, 2017, the Board has confirmed the following mission and vision of the Company, as still representative of its strategic and corporate objectives: